edoswaldgo/edoswaldgo.github.io/_posts/2020-08-09-converge-fiberx-1500-plus-affordable-fast-home-internet.md

 ---
 title: "Converge Fiber X 1500 Plus Still Available!
 Is It The Best Fiber Plan for You?"
-excerpt: "Choosing the right fiber plan that will best fit for your home needs.
+excerpt: "Choosing the right fiber plan that will best fit your home needs?
 Check out if the ongoing add-on promo of Converge Fiber X 1500 plan is the right one for you and your family."
 toc: true
 toc_label: "Table of Contents"
 categories: